 Often, when I talk about my own practice, I hear one of a few misunderstandings about what meditation is.
 A lot of this comes from some Hollywood idea of Tibetan Monks, humming in the mountains, or Shaolin Monks breaking bricks with their heads.

 The main thing I hear about meditation is that it’s about blocking thoughts.
 Total isolation.
 In my experience, this couldn’t be further from the truth.
-Meditation is about having an acute awareness of your current experience (mindfulness), your thoughts, surroundings, emotions, and letting them all come and go. [as Gojeezy on Reddit points out, this is perhaps a reference to another type of meditation, where controlling your thoughts is a means.]
+Meditation is about having an acute awareness of your current experience (mindfulness), your thoughts, surroundings, emotions, and letting them all come and go.
 It is about removing the barrier between your self and your surroundings as possible.
 In a way, meditation is about the dissolution of the self.

 In Buddhist thought, this mostly relates to the understanding that the self is only a construct, not an absolute.
 In a more secular practice, this is about the awareness of the present moment, being conscious of what’s happening in and around you.
 This is often referred to as mindfulness.